-Xcel Energy's Right Tree book provides customers detailed information regarding power line compatible tree planting.
-Copies may be requested by calling Xcel Energy Customer Service at 1-800-895-4999.
+Xcel Energy's "Plant a Better Future" book provides customers detailed information regarding power line compatible tree planting.
+Please note that there are two versions, one for the southern states and one for the northern states.
+Call Xcel Energy Customer Service at 1-800-895-4999 to request copies.